Grid-Enabled Water Heaters

 Where to find grid-enabled water heaters

-Several manufacturers are introducing GEWH systems within our service territory.
-One that entered the market early is Vaughan Thermal Corporation that distributes their V-Grid Services GEWH units in our service area through Auer Steel, a wholesale supplier.
+Several manufacturers have introduced GEWH systems within their product line.
+One that entered the market early is Vaughan Thermal Corporation that distributes their V-Grid Services GEWH units in our service area.
 To confirm a water heater qualifies as grid-enabled, check the certificate on the AHRIdirectory.org website.

 The benefits of grid-enabled water heaters